-Based on the facts and circumstances outlined above, as all of the income generated from the principal amount must be applied towards funding cash scholarships at some time in the future (at its discretion), the University considers whether it has incurred a financial liability under AASB 9 as a related amount.
-The University also considers whether derecognition of the financial asset is appropriate under Chapter 3 'Recognition and derecognition' of AASB 9, instead of the recognition of a financial liability.
+Based on the facts and circumstances outlined above, as the income generated from the principal amount (excluding the income required to preserve the real value of the principal) must be applied towards funding cash scholarships at some time in the future (at its discretion), the university considers whether it has incurred a financial liability under AASB 9 as a related amount.
+The university also considers whether derecognition of the financial asset is appropriate under Chapter 3 'Recognition and derecognition' of AASB 9, instead of the recognition of a financial liability.

 In this example, no transfer of specific goods or services is required under the terms of the endowment.
-Accordingly, University A determines that it does not have a contract with a customer (the alumnus) that would be accounted for in accordance with AASB 10XX.
+The scholarship is paid in cash rather than through the provision of goods or services.
+Accordingly, the university determines that it does not have a contract with a customer (the alumnus) that would be accounted for in accordance with AASB 1058.